leinelissen/oocsi-pizzamail/README.md

 Once you have done so, the interface will listen for events on the specified channel.
 Once an event is received, it will check the incoming data.
 If all parameters are present, a request is passed to the Mailgun server, and the email will be sent.

 ## Sending an email
-You need to specify four parameters in order to send an email:
+You need to specify three parameters in order to send an email:
-* **from**: The email address the email will originate from
 * **to**: The email address you will be sending the email to
 * **subject**: The subject of the email
 * **content**: The content of the email